githubteacher/everyone-august/jfoelsch-idkwhere.md

 ### Local Highlights
  - People like Pagliai's, but they're wrong
+ - Hamburg Inn No. 2 is worth visiting for the quadrennial bean vote (featured on the West Wing that once) and for the pie milkshakes
  - Java Hut is an excellent cafe
  - The Old Capitol downtown is worth a walkthrough
  - Mondo's is a delightful restaurant